Skip to main content

 Native

-Seacoast marshelder-Iva imbricata Seacoast marshelder detail Close-up of Seacoast marshelder flowers
+Seacoast Marshelder (Iva imbricata) Seacoast Marshelder detail Close-up of Seacoast Marshelder flowers

 Small native perennial shrub, sub-shrub found in coastal strand and beach dune habitat.
 The Seacoast Marshelder is an important pioneer plant that grows in direct contact with salt spray and helps to bind dunes and prevent erosion.
 2-3 feet tall with a spreading habit of growth, the stems root when they contact the sand.

-Leaves are succulent, smooth, light green with entire margins, up to 2 inches long, plant stems are reddish when young and turn tan as they age.
+Leaves are succulent, smooth, light green with entire margins, up to 2 inches long.
+Plant stems are reddish when young and turn tan as they age.
 Flowers are small and green.
-Seacoast marshelder is found in most (possibly all) coastal counties throughout Florida.
+Seacoast Marshelder is found in most (possibly all) coastal counties throughout Florida.

 Water Toothleaf, Corkwood - Stillingia aquatica